 In my opinion, it would be a very good idea to establish a research group that will only focus and research the different Stecaks in the region.
 Everything from archaeologists, geologists, anthropologists, engineers etc. They may choose 10-30 necropolises that they will study and make archaeological excavations, anthropological studies and perhaps energy investigations – no research is too much research, we will only get smarter of it.
 After they have researched everything, then they may make a big report so that everyone can read it.
 It would have been an excellent idea to understand the Stecaks in a better way, even if we know some elements about them.

 Now, I end this article with humbleness.
 Because these Stecaks – those people who made them and those who are buried under them – needs our attention and our research, because they really deserve it after they have been forgotten and destroyed for many centuries.
-They are a clear example that people – with differences – can live in harmony and that 2 or 3 people can be buried under the same tombstone.
+They are a clear example that people – with differences – can live in harmony and that two people or more can be buried under the same tombstone.
 The Stecaks are probably the most important artefact from medieval times for the region and the Bosnian Church that has for long time been forgotten in history.

 * * *